The Situational Judgement Test (SJT) is unique. It stands apart from the other academic sections of the UCAT as it tests your emotional intelligence.

 Even if Dr Edwards is not drunk, when we have concerns we must always make them known.
 For this reason, trusting him to carry out the blood test is the least appropriate option.

 The appropriateness of a statement is sometimes hard to determine.

-Whilst there are 4 possible answers, they consist of only 2 ‘sets’ of answers - they’re either appropriate or inappropriate, important or unimportant.
+Whilst there are four possible answers, they consist of only two ‘sets’ of answers – either appropriate or inappropriate, important or unimportant.